Doctors Misdiagnose Cancer

 - scarring and disfigurement as a result of unnecessary surgical procedures

-Not that proving that these forms of damage were avoidable can be difficult in a cancer misdiagnosis lawsuit.
+Note that proving that these forms of damage were avoidable can be difficult in a cancer misdiagnosis lawsuit.
 Since many types of cancer have tragically low survival rates, the statistical likelihood of a patient dying without proper treatment is very similar to the risks given adequate treatment.
 That means "avoidable" becomes harder to prove, since in the vast majority of cases, real harm would have occurred regardless of what your doctor did.

 When medical professionals fail to honor their obligations, the experienced attorneys at Justice Guardians help patients pursue justice.
-Over decades of successful legal practice, our cancer misdiagnosis attorneys have amassed an impressive record of success.
+Over decades of successful legal practice, our cancer misdiagnosis lawyers have amassed an impressive record of success.
 You can trust that we have the resources and experience necessary to get the job done for your family.

 Were you or a loved one:

 - diagnosed with the wrong type of cancer?

 If so, you may be eligible to file a cancer misdiagnosis lawsuit.

 Contact the Justice Guardians today for a free, confidential consultation.
 We'll review your case at no charge, discuss your legal options and let you know if we can help.
 Best of all, our services always come on a contingency-fee basis, so you pay nothing until we secure compensation in your case.